cobrce/interception_py/README.md

+# This repository is unmaintained since 2019, check this [pyintercept][frk] by Kenny Hommel for an up to date version
 # interception_py
 This is a port (not a [wrapper][wrp]) of [interception][c_ception] dll to python, it communicates directly with interception's driver